 A re-enactment recreated the sequence of events from the entry to Jerusalem, the Passover Meal, the Garden of Gethsemane, and the Crucifixion to the Resurrection of Jesus Christ.

-The event was supported by Crewe Town Council and WHSmith, along with volunteers and on-lookers.
+Crewe Town Council and WHSmith, along with volunteers and on-lookers, supported the Crewe Passion Play.

-As part of the Easter season, the death of Jesus Christ by crucifixion is commemorated on Good Friday.
-This year, the plan for this important united act of witness includes a thrilling open-air theatre performance of the Passion of The Christ, with Drama and Creative Writing students from Manchester Metropolitan University taking some of the leading roles.
+Good Friday commemorates the death of Jesus Christ by crucifixion, as part of the Easter season.
+This year, the plan for this important united act of witness includes a thrilling open-air theatre performance of the Passion of The Christ.
+It includes Drama and Creative Writing students from Manchester Metropolitan University taking some of the leading roles.

 The performances will take place on 25th March and will start with the ‘Walk of Witness’ at 11am with performances around St Mary’s street in Crewe.
 At 12.00 there will be an Open Air Theatre Performance ‘The Passion of the Christ’ in Victoria Square in Crewe.

-Everyone is welcome to attend this event which is supported by Crewe Town Council, Churches Together in Crewe and the Love Crewe partnership.
+We welcome everyone to attend this event which is supported by Crewe Town Council, Churches Together in Crewe and the Love Crewe partnership.